 Blogs should be directed at a general audience, be well-sourced, and make a compelling argument.
 We publish content on a wide range of topics including science and technology studies, cultural criticism, cultural identity and politics, traditional and new media, politics and government, art and technology, mediated communication and digital representation, and more.
 Gnovis wants to create a forward-thinking ecosystem of ideas and examination, concerned with evaluating the future of our fast-evolving culture.

 While our subject matters vary, we look for pieces that deal with trends and societal change.
-In the past, we have published articles on global political campaigns, how technology is changing the way we experience healthcare, and how digital platforms are interacting with LGBTQ content.
+In the past, we have published articles on global political campaigns, how technology is changing the way we experience healthcare, and how digital platforms are interacting with LGBTQIA+ content.

-How gnovis blogging works:
+How Gnovis blogging works:

 - Must be in the 500–1000 word range, though longer/shorter pieces are acceptable

-- Style/tone can be less formal than in academic papers, we encourage personal opinion articles but also highly value academic research and reviews from University or professional experiences
+- Style/tone can be less formal than in academic papers, and we encourage personal opinion articles but also highly value academic research and reviews from University or professional experiences